NgModules help organize an application into cohesive blocks of functionality.

 HeroEditorComponent gets its own cached service instance.

-The changes that editor makes to heroes in its service do not touch the hero instances elsewhere in the application.
+The changes that editor makes to heroes in its service don't touch the hero instances elsewhere in the application.

 Always register application-wide services with the root

 Why is it bad if SharedModule provides a service to a lazy-loaded module?

 This question is addressed in the Why UserService isn't shared

 section of the NgModules page,

 which discusses the importance of keeping providers out of the

 UserService was listed in the module's